MicrosoftDocs/SupportArticles-docs/Outlook/Client/user-interface/smtp-address-in-users-profile-not-change.md

 ---
 title: SMTP address in user's profile doesn't change
-description: Describes an Exchange Server 2013 and Exchange Server 2016 issue in which the SMTP address that's displayed in a user's profile fails to change when the user's primary email address is changed.
+description: Describes an Exchange Server 2013, Exchange Server 2016, or Exchange Online issue in which the SMTP address that's displayed in a user's profile fails to change when the user's primary email address is changed.
 Provides a workaround.
 author: helenclu
 ms.author: luche
 manager: dcscontentpm